anthonyrisinger/cga/8/cga+11.md

 where $T_a$ are the group generators (bivectors).
 The curvature is:
 $$\mathcal{R} = \nabla \wedge \omega + \omega \wedge \omega$$

-This geometric formulation makes the parallel with gravity (another gauge theory of local symmetry) more transparent.
+The non-linear term emerges naturally from the geometric product's non-commutativity.
+This formulation makes the parallel with gravity transparent—both are gauge theories of local symmetry.

 #### General Relativity: An Alternative Formulation